wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 3. Logstash-Forwarder
 ^^^^^^^^^^^^^^^^^^^^^

 .. warning:: Logstash-Forwarder configuration it is only necessary to **multi-host** architecture, if you are installing all tools on one machine, you don't need to install Logstash-Forwarder, please refer directly to section `4.
-Elasticsearch <#id4>`_
+Elasticsearch`_

 3.1 Installing
 """"""""""""""""""""""""""""""""""""""""""""""""""""""